The Observer/Anthony Burgess Prize for Arts Journalism

 Entering the Competition

-1. The Observer / Anthony Burgess prize for arts journalism competition (the “Competition”) is open to people aged 18 and over (“You”) subject to paragraph 2. below.
+1. The Observer / Anthony Burgess prize for Arts Journalism competition is open to people aged 18 and over.

 2. Employees or agencies of the International Anthony Burgess Foundation, or anyone else connected with the Competition, may not enter the Competition.

 4. To enter the Competition, You must submit a review of new work in the arts of not more than 800 words in length via the website www.anthonyburgess.org or by post to Observer / Anthony Burgess Prize for Arts Journalism, International Anthony Burgess Foundation, Engine House, 3 Cambridge Street, Manchester, M1 5BY.

 6. The maximum length of entries must be not greater than 800 words.
 Titles are included in the word count.

 7. All work submitted for consideration must be the entrant’s own original writing, and should not have appeared in print or on a website (including blogs and social networking sites) or have been broadcast, or be submitted for publication or consideration elsewhere, for the duration of the Competition (which is deemed to begin on the date of entry and end on 31st May 2024).
 Work found to be published in print or on a website or to have been broadcast will be disqualified without refund of the entry fee.
 Your entry must not otherwise be obscene, defamatory or in breach of any applicable legislation or regulations.

-8. Entries can be from anywhere in the world, but all work must be word processed and written in English.
+8. Entries can be from anywhere in the world, but all work must be word-processed and written in English.
 Translations into English of work written in other languages can be accepted, provided that the source text is the entrant’s own original work and has not been published (in print or on a website including blogs and social networking sites) or submitted for consideration elsewhere; translations into English of work published (in print or on a website including blogs and social networking sites) elsewhere in other languages will not be accepted.